 Regardless of the specifics, this is the troubleshooting guide to use if Windows starts most of the way but you can't get logged in or your desktop never fully loads.

-Important: If you don't even get to the Windows login screen, or you see any kind of error message, see How To Troubleshoot a Computer That Won't Turn On for some better troubleshooting steps for your specific problem.
+Important: If you don't even get to the Windows login screen, or you see any kind of error message, see How To Fix a Computer That Won't Turn On for some better troubleshooting steps for your specific problem.

 A failed update or one-time startup process can sometimes cause stopping, freezing, or reboot-loop issues during the login process.
 Often times all Windows needs is a clean boot into Safe Mode and then a restart to clear up the problem.